Private Water Supplies

 A private water supply is a supply of water, which does not come from a water undertaker or licensed water supplier, such as Southern Water or Veolia.
 Private supplies may come from a variety of sources, including wells, springs, boreholes and streams.

 The supplies are covered by The Private Water Supplies (England) Regulations 2016.
 The regulations aim to ensure water from private supplies is wholesome, so people who drink water or consume food or drinks made from private supplies may do so without risk to their health.
-They also cover private distribution systems where water may be supplied to one property and then distributed on to other properties, such as caravan sites.
+They also cover private distribution systems where water may be supplied to one property and then distributed on to other properties.

 They are categorised as follows: